Canadian sovereignty

-The sovereignty of Canada is, in strictly legal terms, the power of Canada to govern itself and its subjects; it is the ultimate source of Canada's law and order.
+The sovereignty of Canada is, in legal terms, the power of Canada to govern itself and its subjects; it is the ultimate source of Canada's law and order.
 Sovereignty is also a major cultural matter in Canada.
-Several issues currently define Canadian sovereignty: the Canadian monarchy, telecommunication, the autonomy of provinces, and Canada's Arctic border.
+Several matters currently define Canadian sovereignty: the Canadian monarchy, telecommunication, the autonomy of the provinces, and Canada's Arctic border.

 Canada is a constitutional monarchy.
 Though unitary, the Canadian Crown is also "divided" equally among the country's 11 jurisdictions: one federal (wherein the sovereign is represented by the governor general) and 10 provincial (the monarch being represented in each by a lieutenant governor).
 The greater autonomy of each province and territory within the construct of Canadian federalism is also important to Canadian sovereignty.
 Quebec has twice voted on seceding from Canada.
 Sovereignty has also been an issue for some of Canada's indigenous peoples.

+Canada's Telecommunications Act "specifies the need for national ownership and control of Canadian carriers".

-Under Canada's Telecommunications Act, telecommunication carriers must be nationally owned.
-The most recent issue affecting Canadian sovereignty has been caused by the melting of Arctic ice.
-As Arctic ice in Northern Canada has melted, several countries have struggled to come to an agreement on who owns certain areas in the oil-rich Arctic.
+Since 2005, arctic ice melting in Northern Canada has caused issues affecting Canadian sovereignty, as some arctic countries have come in conflict over an agreement on who owns certain areas in the oil-rich Arctic.

 History

 The origins of Canada's sovereignty lie in the constitutional English and British crowns and the absolute French crown establishing, in the 17th and 18th centuries, governmental institutions in areas that today comprise Canada.
 As such, Canada was affected by the conflicts in England in the 17th century, between monarch and parliament, over which was the ultimate authority, culminating in the Glorious Revolution of 1688 and the Bill of Rights, 1689, which is today part of Canadian law.
 With the enactment of the British North America Act, 1867, the modern polity of Canada was founded and was granted self-government.
-Sovereignty was "carried over" into Canadian constitutional law.
-But, the country's government and legislature were still under the authority of the monarch in her British Council and parliament at Westminster and the final court of appeal was the Judicial Committee of the Privy Council.
-Through the Balfour Declaration in 1926 and its legal codification, the Statute of Westminster, 1931, Canada gained near complete sovereignty from the United Kingdom; this is the moment considered to be the foundation of the separate Canadian monarchy.
+Sovereignty was "carried over" into Canadian constitutional law, but the country's government and legislature were still under the authority of the monarch in her British Council and parliament at Westminster and the final court of appeal was the Judicial Committee of the Privy Council.
+According to the Supreme Court of Canada, Canadian "sovereignty was acquired in the period between its separate signature of the Treaty of Versailles in 1919 and the Statute of Westminster, 1931", which brought the Balfour Declaration of 1926 into law and its enactment is considered to be moment when the separate Canadian monarchy was established.
 The Constitution Act, 1982, removed the final few reliances Canada had on the British Parliament, making Canada a completely sovereign nation.